Climate Change Indicators: Lyme Disease

 Indicator Notes

-For consistency, this indicator includes only data for confirmed cases of Lyme disease that are reported to CDC, not cases that are considered “probable.”
-Changes in diagnosing practices and awareness of the disease over time can affect trends.
+Changes in diagnosing practices and awareness of the disease over time can affect Lyme disease trends.
 Cases are reported based on the patient’s county of residence, which is not necessarily the place where they were infected.
-Risk of infection is focused in certain regions of the country, and confirmed reports from low-incidence states are often the result of travel to an area of higher incidence.
-Evidence suggests that expanding ranges of ticks in certain northern states may be more related to a warming climate than expanding ranges in southern states.13,14 Because of the many factors affecting tick populations and reporting of Lyme disease, though, this indicator does not provide sufficient information to determine what proportion of the observed changes in Lyme disease incidence is directly driven by climate change.
+Risk of infection is focused in certain regions of the country, and confirmed reports from areas with low incidence are often the result of travel to an area of higher incidence.
+Evidence suggests that expanding ranges of ticks in certain northern states may be more related to a warming climate than expanding ranges in southern states.10,11 Because of the many factors affecting tick populations and reporting of Lyme disease, though, this indicator does not provide sufficient information to determine what proportion of the observed changes in Lyme disease incidence is directly driven by climate change.
 Further study is critical to improving the usefulness of this indicator and informing decisions affecting public health.
 For information on prevention, symptoms, and treatment of Lyme disease, see: www.cdc.gov/lyme.

 Data Sources

 All three figures are based on publicly available Lyme disease data compiled by CDC at: www.cdc.gov/lyme/data-research/facts-stats/surveillance-data-1.html.
-Incidence was calculated using mid-year population estimates from the U.S. Census Bureau.15
+Incidence was calculated using mid-year population estimates from the U.S. Census Bureau.12

 Technical Documentation